Living Light Hope House

 Note about our Goal

 We will be updating the GOAL amount to reflect large donations given through other avenues.
-Our Master Goal for this project is $300,000, and we're currently 43% to that goal.
-Please like and share and donate so we can build this spring!
+Our Master Goal for this project is $300,000, and we've raised 48% of that goal.
+Please like and share and donate so we can finish this house!

 The Reuwer's Story

 Mike and Megan Reuwer are no strangers to suffering.
 Their first baby Evan was born without a skull and died within minutes of birth.
 In true against-all-odds Reuwer fashion, their next baby Rowan was born promptly on the front seat of the car on the Fourth of July.
 He’s 11 years old, enjoys good health, and for him it’s all about mine craft.

 Next came Phoenix, the medical marvel.
 Doctors had never seen an ultrasound as devastating as his and recommended termination.
 Today he is 9 years old.
 He can eat his own hot dog and FaceTime his uncle.
 We are so glad he is here with us.
 Phoenix has severe spina bifida (his spine jutted out at a right angle from his body when he was born) and he’s had countless surgeries, skin grafts and therapies to repair the wound on his back from that defect.
 In 2015 he underwent an extensive procedure at Children’s in Boston to have rods inserted that would give him increased lung capacity and a better position in his wheelchair.
 However his body rejected the rods and they had to be removed (another expensive, extensive surgery).
 Phoenix requires total assistance with transitions from bed and chair, daily enemas, lots of hands-on help with school, play, and physical and occupational therapy.
 He adores water, his iPad and goofing off with his Papa.